prio-data/FEWSNet_to_PG/README.md

 - *Docs/EDA/Process for function aggregate_by_greatest_population.md*
 - *Docs/EDA/Process for function process_pop_area_weights.md*
-- *Docs/EDA/.....md*
-- *Docs/EDA/.....md*
+- *Docs/EDA/Process for function assign_combined_threshold*
-- *Docs/EDA/.....md*
+- *Docs/EDA/Process for calculate_area_weighted_values.md*
-- *Docs/EDA/.....md*
+- *Docs/EDA/Process for assign_majority_overlap.md*
-- *Docs/EDA/.....md*
+- *Docs/EDA/Process for assign_max_above_threshold.md*

-In future versions of this repo, some of these methods may be removed to limit (constrain) available processes to more robust and rigorously tested options.
+In future versions of this repo, some of these methods may be removed to constrain available processes to more robust and rigorously tested options.
------------CLEAN THIS UP------------

-Simplest to explain and process: *Select process **4***
+Simplest to explain and process: *Select process **4*** Most robust measure: *Select process **6***

 7. *Do you want to generate IPC historical maps?:*